 Kristi WhiteMore from Kristi White

-Knowland is the leader in group hospitality analytics for hotels, convention and visitor bureaus (CVBs), conference centers and other meeting venues and the driver behind adopting a Proactive Group Sales Strategy.
+Knowland is the leader in AI-powered group business data for hotels, convention and visitor bureaus (CVBs), conference centers and other meeting venues and the driver behind adopting a Proactive Group Sales Strategy.
 With the industry's largest historical database of actualized events, thousands of customers trust Knowland to sell group smarter and maximize their revenue.
 Knowland operates globally and is headquartered in Rosslyn, VA.
-To learn more about our suite of solutions, please visit www.knowland.com or follow us on Twitter @knowlandgroup and #meetingsareback.
+To learn more about our suite of solutions, please visit www.knowland.com, follow us on Twitter @knowlandgroup or call 202-312-5880.

 Phone: +1 571 429 5772